-These French pastries called Cannelés have always been one of my fancies.
-I bought them in San Juan de Luz, when we were going to spend the day.
-Its origin is in the beautiful city of Bordeaux but it is common to find them in France.
+These French pastries called Cannelés have always been one of my favourites.
+I used to buy them in Saint Jean de Luz when we went there for the day.
+They originated in the beautiful city of Bordeaux but they are usually found in France.

-With the time change come the long and dark afternoons but at the same time wonderful to enjoy a coffee and these pastries with good company or a good book.
+With the change of time come long, dark afternoons that are also wonderful for enjoying a coffee and these pastries with good company or a good book.

-Non-stick molds for De Buyer cannelés , De Buyer stainless steel ladle and Luigi Bormioli glass jug
+De Buyer non-stick cannelé moulds , De Buyer stainless steel ladle and Luigi Bormioli glass jug

 Ingredients: